uwcartlab/webmapping/Chapter 6/readme.md

-Module 5: Dynamic Mapping with Leaflet
+Chapter 6: Dynamic Mapping with Leaflet
 ======================================

 Congratulations on making your first interactive web map with Leaflet last week!
 Week 5 continues to build on your first lab assignment by introducing Leaflet interaction operators.
 Week 5 includes four lab lessons and ends with Activity 6 requiring you to implement _pan_, _zoom_, _retrieve_, and _sequence_ on scaled proportional symbols.